prototypefund/Digital_Bargeld-docs/developers-manual.rst

 Committing code
 ---------------

 To obtain Git access, you need to send us your SSH public key.
-You can find instructions on how to do so in the `Git book <https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key>`_.
+Most core team members have administrative Git access, so simply contact whoever is your primary point of contact so far.
+You can find instructions on how to generate an SSH key in the `Git book <https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key>`_.
 If you have been granted write access, you first of all must change the URL of the respective repository to: